 Castles in Africa: Unforgettable Ethiopia

 Ethiopia is where it all began.
 Literally.
 It was in these lands that the very first humans roamed – evident in the 3.5 million-year-old remains of “Lucy”, now resting in the National Museum of Addis Ababa.
-Adding to the wonder, Ethiopia is also the only country in Africa that has never been colonised, allowing a view of an old and original Africa like nowhere else.
+Adding to the wonder, Ethiopia is also the only country in Africa that has never been colonised, allowing an old and original view like nowhere else on the continent.

 Travelling around Ethiopia by road is an experience in itself, through farms and villages, witnessing daily life and sharing the roads with cows and goats!
 One of the most memorable meals was at a roadside restaurant run by four sisters who fed us local delicacies and of course the world’s best coffee, roasted right in front of us.